 Be sure that you do not put extra features above the basic functionality.
 A very popular approach is MVP (Minimum viable product) - start with a minimum of features which should be the base of your application.
 Extra functions can be added later or as an update to the released application.

 It's hard to sell an app with poor UI/UX.
-A designer is one of the first people who should join your project.
+A designer from professional UX design agency is one of the first people who should join your project.
 He transfers your idea to the screen and designs the look of your application.
 It’s very hard to estimate the project correctly without having at least some wireframes.
 You need to be sure that the designer knows the mobile environment and the guidelines for each platform.

 The relationship is very simple - the more you deviate from the native platform guidelines, the more time developers will need to deliver the application.